-- for people born in the UK only, a full UK birth certificate.
-If you were born after 1st January 1983, you will also need your mother's birth certificate (or other proof of her nationality at the time).
+- or for people born in the UK only, a full UK birth certificate.
+If you were born after 1st January 1983, you need your mother's birth certificate.
+If you do not have this, you will need other proof of her nationality at the time.

 Evidence of Place of Residence

-- Utility bill dated no more than 3 months before the appointment (gas/electric/water/landline/broadband/cable - not a mobile phone bill);
+- Utility bill dated no more than 3 months before the appointment.
+This can be for gas, electric, water, landline, broadband, cable, but not a mobile phone bill);

-- Bank statement dated no more than one month before the appointment;
+- or a bank statement dated no more than one month before the appointment;

-- Council tax bill dated no more than one year before the appointment;
+- or a Council tax bill dated no more than one year before the appointment;

-- Mortgage statement dated no more than one year before the appointment;
+- or a mortgage statement dated no more than one year before the appointment;

-- Valid driving licence (showing the expiry date).
+- or a valid driving licence (showing the expiry date).

 Other required evidence